Salmon River Steelhead Fishing

 Gearing Up for Steelhead Fishing on the Salmon River

-Since most Salmon River steelhead fishing occurs during the cooler months, it is vital to dress for success.
+Since most steelhead fishing on the Salmon River occurs during the cooler months, it is vital to dress for success.
 Adding more layers of clothing is the best way to ensure you are warm and dry when fishing in fall and winter.
-For all the fishing gear you need check out my page River Fishing Gear: Everything You Need To Succeed In 2021
+For all the fishing gear you need, check out my page, River Fishing Gear: Everything You Need To Succeed In 2021

 As it becomes colder, add a wool base layer, a warm enough mid-layer, and a down jacket for your upper body.